kr4g/Klotho/README.md

 The `AlloPy` Python package is composed of five modules ruled by the five dæmons of music composition and synthesis:  *Chronos, Tonos, Topos, Aikous,* and *Skora*.

-Each of the five modules contains a base module named after itself as well as various other submodules that specialize in some aspect of their general domain (e.g., `Tonos` contains a base module `tonos.py` with basic pitch/frequency tools as well as other specialized submodules, such as `scales.py`).
+Each of the five modules contains a base module named after itself as well as various other submodules that specialize in some aspect of their general domain.

 ### `Chronos`

 ***Lord of Time:***  *knower of all things temporal*

-(description)
+First, there was only `Chronos`.
+Cognitor of the clock, `Chronos` contains calculations and computations for both [conceptual (i.e., *chronometric*) and perceptual (i.e., *psychological*) time](https://www.scribd.com/document/45643859/Grisey-Tempus-ex-machina).

+(examples)

+The `chronos.py` base module contains basic calculation tools for converting between musical time units and chronometric units (e.g., beat durations in seconds) as well as other time-based utilities.
+The submodules contain materials oriented around more abstract representations and interpretations of musical time deeply inspired by the ancient practices of counterpoint through and beyond the *New Complexity*.

+(examples)

+For example, `Chronos` fully supports the use of [Rhythm Trees](https://support.ircam.fr/docs/om/om6-manual/co/RT1.html) (`rhythm_trees.py`) as featured in the [OpenMusic](https://openmusic-project.github.io/) computer-assisted composition software as well as modules for working with [*L’Unité Temporelle*](https://hal.science/hal-03961183/document) (`temporal_units.py`), an algebraic formalization of temporal proportion and a generalization of rhythm trees, posited by Karim Haddad.

+(examples)

 ### `Tonos`

 ***Teacher of Tones:***  *zygós of pitch and frequency*

-(description)
+Consequently and soon thereafter, was `Tonos`.
+Though structured as discrete modules, `Chronos` and `Tonos` are deeply entwined (as the sensation of tone is, at its foundation, an artifact of time) and so their respective abstractions are designed to flow fluidly between one another.
+For instance, the fractional decomposition used to calculate the temporal ratios partitioning blocks of time, as in the case of Rhythm Trees, could also be thought of as a means of dividing a stretch of pitch-space—and *vise versa*.

+(examples)

+As with his chronometric companion, the `tonos.py` base module consists of a toolkit for general pitch- and frequency-based calculations and conversions.
+Specialized modules emphasize more conceptual tone-based abstractions such as [*Hexany*](https://en.wikipedia.org/wiki/Hexany) as well as other [n-EDO](https://en.xen.wiki/w/EDO) and [Just](https://en.xen.wiki/w/Just_intonation) microtonal paradigms.

+(examples)

+`Tonos` also supports the use of `Scala` (.scl) tuning files as implemented in the [Scala](https://www.huygens-fokker.org/scala/) microtonality software.
+Any scale from the [Scala archive](https://www.huygens-fokker.org/scala/downloads.html) (consisting of more than **5,200** unique scales) can be imported into `AlloPy` as well as support for generating and saving your own, custom .scl scale and tuning files.

+(examples)

 ### `Topos`